Table of Contents

 Hypoxia prevention device ensures that there is a pre-decided level of oxygen flow e.g. the mandatory minimum oxygen flow is 150 -250ml/min.

 There are strict international regulations for scavenging system standards.
-All scavenging system connections have 30 mm diameter to prevent any misconnections as airway accessories have 15/22 mm diameter.
+All scavenging system connections have a 30 mm diameter to prevent any misconnections as airway accessories have 15/22 mm diameter.

 Negative and positive pressure relief valves are incorporated into the scavenging systems to prevent transmission of high pressures in the breathing system, in case the system malfunctions.

 Every anesthetic machine is installed with a standard oxygen analyzer, a low-pressure analyzer, a high-pressure analyzer, and a spirometer.

 It is mandatory for every anesthesia machine to have the following monitors:

 - ECG: preferably five lead